RachWalm/VolunteerVillage/README.md

 When a request has been made to the organisation for a type of activity to be performed during a certain part of the week a coordinator can go to the search page and select the activity and the day and whether it is for morning/afternoon/evening and if any of the volunteers fit this description then their name is displayed as a list.
 The information about the volunteers is then displayed in a non-editable table on screen.
 Coordinators could then contact the volunteers and organise the activity that is required.

-Whether a volunteer is activated or not
+Whether a volunteer is activated or not they will appear in this search, should the function later be required to only have activated volunteers then this could be easily added as a filter.

 #### Coordinator activate volunteers page